hbctraining/Intro-to-shell-flipped/lessons/06_loops_and_automation.md

 done
 ```

-If you've noticed, we used a new `grep` flag `-H` above; this flag will report the filename along with the match string.
+If you've noticed, we used a new `grep` flag `-H` above; this flag will report the filename along with the count value.
 This is useful for when we generate the summary file and we know what number associates with which file.

 Save and exit `vim`, and voila!
 You now have a script you can use to assess the quality of all your new datasets.
 Your finished script, complete with comments, should look like the following: